SacDeNoeuds/unhoax/guides/getting-started.md

 ## Foreword – Philosophy

-This library is intended for use with **a domain-driven & type-driven approach** to development.
+This library is intended for use with **a functional, domain-driven & type-driven approach** to development.
 Writing types before anything else.<br>
 Then using types to define schemas, use-cases, etc…

 For a detailed explanation with examples, see [why yet-another?](./why-yet-another.md)